🔄

 How do we handle returns of defective products from manufacturing issues?

-Manufacturing defects create dual problems: customers expect immediate refunds regardless of defect cause, but retailers need documentation to claim credits from suppliers.
-Traditional systems lack the connection between returned items and original manufacturing batches, making root cause analysis impossible and supplier cost recovery unenforceable.
-The Returns Center Processing system solves this by: capturing product batch numbers, manufacture dates, and serial numbers during inspection intake, running functional testing protocols that identify specific failure modes, comparing results against known defect databases to detect batch patterns (alerts triggered at 5+ units with identical failures from same batch/date range), capturing photographic evidence of defects, and automatically generating supplier return authorizations with complete documentation.
-When patterns are detected, the system escalates to quality teams for potential supplier recalls or batch rejections.
-Retailers typically recover 60-75% of supply chain losses through documented returns vs. 10-15% in manual systems, representing $50,000-$300,000 annual recovery depending on volume and product categories.
+Manufacturing defects are tricky: customers want immediate refunds, but you need documentation for supplier credits.
+Traditional systems don't connect returned items to manufacturing batches, so root cause analysis and cost recovery are impossible.
+Our system captures batch numbers, manufacture dates, and serial numbers during intake, runs product-specific functional tests identifying failure modes, checks against defect databases for batch patterns (alerts at 5+ units failing identically), and takes photos of defects.
+It auto-generates supplier return authorizations with complete documentation.
+Patterns trigger quality escalations for potential recalls.
+You recover 60-75% of supply chain losses through documented returns vs. 10-15% manually—$50K-300K annually depending on volume and category.

 How can returns data improve product pricing and quality decisions?